GannaSachkova/project4-heroku/README.md

 # Milestone Project 4 – Full Stack Development

-**Ecommerce & Blog Web Application with User Authentication and Stripe Payments**

-This Web App was built as a final project for the Code Institute's classroom bootcamp.
-It is a fictional Ecommerce site built with Python's Django framework
+**Ecommerce & Blog Web Application with User Authentication and Stripe Payments** This Web App was built as a final project for the Code Institute's classroom bootcamp.
+It is a fictional ecommerce site built with Python's Django framework

 This website consists of the following pages:

-1. Home - it is start page of the website
+1. Home - it is the start page of the website
+2. All Body Massage - page contains information about services
+3. Face Massage - page contains information about services
+4. Packages -  page contains information about services
-2. Add Recipe - page contains form with fields
+5. Register - page contains register form
-3. Find Recipe - page contains form with  2 fields and button
+6. Log In - page contains a login form
-4. All Recipes -  page contains card list with the recipes that were apploded to the database
+7. Cart - page contains items the user would like to buy
+8. Search - page contains search panel

 ## Table of Contents
 - [Demo](#demo)